 Tips and Best Practices

 Writing compelling ad copy involves more than just stringing words together.
-PPC specialists often employ psychological triggers like urgency and exclusivity to drive action.
-Other best practices include using clear calls to action (CTAs), incorporating relevant keywords for better ad relevance, and A/B testing different copies to see what resonates most with the audience.
+PPC specialists often use psychological triggers like urgency and exclusivity to encourage action.
+Other best practices include using clear calls to action (CTAs), adding relevant keywords for better ad relevance, and A/B testing different copies to see what matches most with the audience.

 Pros